viveksharma9123/salaarserver0909/README.md

 Welcome to the GirlfriendGPT repository.
 This is a starter project to help you build your personalized AI companion with a unique personality, voice, and even SELFIES!

+## 🤩 GirlfriendGPT official website.

+This repository is no longer actively maintained.
+GirlfriendGPT has moved to its own dedicated platform, where you can find all the latest updates, features, and improvements!

+Visit the new site here: [gptgirlfriend.online](https://gptgirlfriend.online).
+The new site offers Uncensored AI roleplay where AI Characters can chat with your and even send you AI selfies.
+You can try it out for free.

+Thank you to everyone who contributed to this project.
+We are excited to continue growing and evolving GirlfriendGPT on its own platform.

+For further updates and to stay connected, follow us on Twitter: [@gptgirlfriend](https://twitter.com/gptgirlfriend)

 ## Demo
 Click the image below for a demo: